hejkeikei/pricing-component-with-toggle/README.md

 - JavaScript

 ### What I learned
 The pseudo class first-letter only works for block element, the property vertical-align only works for inline element.
 Therefore, I turn my span into inline-block so that both first-letter and vertical-align work.
-For more information see (#useful-resources).
+For more information see [Useful resources](#useful-resources)
 - CSS first-letter pseudo class
 ```css
 span::first-letter {